charamoto/charamoto.github.io/README.md

-# Charles Haramoto' homepage
+# Welcome to my homepage

-charamoto.github.io
+This is my homepage charamoto.github.io